Well Furlong Art and Theatre logo & homepage link

 To help finance the construction, the Burbages sold shares in the building to members of the company, and Will Shakespeare was one of the five sharers.
 It was here that Shakespeare's greatest plays Hamlet, Othello and King Lear and many more were performed for the first time.
 Richard Burbage, the greatest actor of the age played the lead in most of them.

-In 1613 during a performance of Shakespeare and Fletcher's Henry VIII the firing of a stage cannon caused the thatched roof to catch fire, and the playhouse was burned to the ground.
-The Globe was rebuilt the following year (with a tiled roof) on the same foundations as the original building, and continued in use until 1644, though Shakespeare never wrote for the new playhouse.
+In 1613 during a performance of Shakespeare and Fletcher's Henry VIII the firing of a stage cannon caused the thatched roof to catch fire, and the playhouse was burned to the ground in less than an hour.
+Nevertheless no one was hurt except for one man whose breeches caught fire and he was saved by someone who put out the fire with a bottle of ale.
+The Globe was rebuilt the following year (with a tiled roof) on the same foundations as the original building, and continued in use until 1644.
 It was this second Globe that Wenceslas Hollar drew in 1634.
 The drawing at the head of the page is adapted from Hollar's.

 Links